-You cannot rely for inner strength on temporary flashes of emotion or motivation.
+You cannot rely for inner strength on temporary flashes of emotion or spurts of motivation.
 You need something more permanent and reliable, which you can count on in times of need.

 Willpower is an ability, a skill that can be developed and strengthened like any other skill.
 It is like learning to speak a foreign language, and then being able to speak it whenever you need it.
-It is like exercising your body, which then makes you healthier and stronger and able to do things that require physical strength.
+It is like exercising your body, which makes you healthier and stronger and able to do things that require physical strength.

 Willpower can be developed through simple, special exercises, and when well developed, it manifests naturally, almost effortlessly whenever it is required.

 Forget about your concepts and beliefs about willpower.
 It is often misunderstood and thought to be a myth or something unattainable.
 This is due lack of understanding of what it is, and because of the inability or failure to use it.

 Often, when you have to do something that requires willpower, it will not be so easy to manifest it, especially if you are lazy or there are obstacles on your path.
 On the other hand, if you train and exercise it often, in small, not so difficult matters, you will have it available and ready to use when you need.

-Cleaning the dishes now, instead of later, eating one slice of cake, when you desire two, getting off the bus one station before or after your destination are good and simple examples of exercises you can integrate into your daily life.
+Cleaning the dishes now, instead of later, eating one slice of cake, when you desire to eat two slices, or getting off the bus one station before or after your destination, are good and simple examples of exercises you can integrate into your daily life.

-There is no need to tell you how important is to develop willpower, and how useful it is for success in every area of life, whether it is business, studying, self improvement or spiritual growth.
+There is no need to tell you how important it is to develop willpower, and how useful it is for success in every area of life, whether it is business, studying, self improvement or spiritual growth.
 When developed, it becomes a habit, a second nature, and can be applied to every task, chore or goal.